Alfredchanja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 9-This script sets the mode 753 of the file hello.

 File 10-This file sets the mode of the file hello the same as olleh's mode.

+File 11-This file creates a script that adds execute permission to all subdirectories of the current directory for the owner, the groupowner and all other users.